Fed rate lift-off on track but inflation, wages a worry -Lockhart

-NAPLES, Fla.
-(Reuters) - Atlanta Fed President Dennis Lockhart on Friday said he thinks the U.S. economy continues to grow strongly enough to justify an initial interest rate hike later this year, but that weak inflation and wage growth were “worrisome.”
+NAPLES, Fla., Feb 6 (Reuters) - Atlanta Fed President Dennis Lockhart on Friday said he thinks the U.S. economy continues to grow strongly enough to justify an initial interest rate hike later this year, but that weak inflation and wage growth were “worrisome.”

 Lockhart said the strong U.S. job growth reported on Friday made him confident that the economy “is on a path to a sustainable and desirable state of health.”
 He projected that the economy would grow 3 percent in 2015 and again in 2016.